 Please read the README file for detailed installation and usage instructions for this App.

-SPLUNK APP FOR MICROSOFT WINDOWS AZURE
+SPLUNK ADD-ON FOR MICROSOFT WINDOWS AZURE

 How does it work?